-“Hope springs eternal in the human breast.” – Alexander Pope
+“Hope springs eternal in the human breast.” – Bible or Not?

 Have you ever hoped for something, believing you would receive, but you wait, and you wait, and you wait?
 It doesn’t come and you tell yourself to be patient.
 After all, don’t good things come to those who wait?

 Hope deferred makes the heart sick. – Bible or Not?